maxkomarychev/react-native-ultimate-config/README.md

 Anything you would typically put into environment can now be loaded from a separate file.

-Consumption of the environment should be happening with explicit command without too much magic and complex integration steps.
+After trivial one-time setup of native projects exposing environment to the app happens with a single command.

 ## TypeScript Support